-- 8.2.1 The rifle is prepared, made safe and held or placed as specified in the written stage briefing. - 8.2.2 Unless specifically stated by the stage description, the competitors posture prior to the commencement of the stage must be standing erect and relaxed, with the rifle in the ready condition, held in both hands, stock touching the competitor at hip level, trigger guard downwards, muzzle pointing downrange and with the finger out of the trigger guard. - 8.2.2.1.
-Unless otherwise stated in the written stage briefing holding the gun upside down is not acceptable. - 8.2.2.2.
-A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Official to reshoot the course of fire. - 8.2.2.3.
-Different stages may require the "ready position" to be prone, kneeling, sitting or as otherwise stated in the written stage briefing.
-However, the "ready condition" of the rifle stipulated here and the general outline of the "ready position" will prevail. - 8.2.2.4.
-A course of fire must never permit a competitor to start a stage with the rifle mounted into the shoulder and pointing towards targets. - 8.2.3 A course of fire must never require or allow a competitor to touch or hold a magazine, loading device or ammunition, other than a magazine fitted to the rifle, after the "Standby" command and before the "Start Signal" (except for unavoidable touching with the lower arms).
+- 8.2.1 The shotgun is prepared, made safe and held or placed as specified in the written stage briefing, and in compliance with the requirements of the relevant Division. - 8.2.2 The competitor's posture prior to the commencement of the stage will as specified in the written stage briefing.
+It will be one of the options as described in Rules 8.2.2.1, 8.2.2.2 or 8.2.2.3, and subject to the other conditions below: - 8.2.2.1 Standing erect and relaxed, with the shotgun in the ready condition held in both hands, stock touching the competitor at hip level, trigger guard downwards, muzzle pointing downrange and with the fingers outside the trigger guard. - 8.2.2.2 Standing erect and relaxed with the shotgun in the ready condition held naturally in the strong hand only, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange with fingers outside the trigger guard and weak hand hanging naturally at the side. - 8.2.2.3 An alternative starting position as stated in the written stage briefing. - 8.2.2.4 Unless otherwise stated in the written stage briefing holding the gun upside down is not acceptable. - 8.2.2.5 A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Official to reshoot the course of fire. - 8.2.2.6 A course of fire must never permit a competitor to start a stage with the shotgun mounted into the shoulder and pointing towards targets. - 8.2.3 A course of fire must never require or allow a competitor to touch or hold a magazine, loading device or ammunition, other than a magazine fitted to the shotgun, after the "Standby" command and before the "Start Signal" (except for unavoidable touching with the lower arms).